jcombs0929/blackjack-jeff-combs/README.md

 ## Process

-Before beginning on any design work, I needed to understand the game at basic level.
-So, I read through the guide on Bicycle and then created a workflow to help me understand it at a high level.
+Before beginning on any design work, I needed to understand the game at a basic level.
+So, I read through the guide on Bicycle and then created a user flow to help me understand it at a high level.
 Though it wasn't completely necessary for styling, knowledge of the game would guide my designed decisions.

 ### Steps